During dinner in the Danish village of Ærøskøbing, the restaurant chef stopped by the table. “How is your fish?” he asked.

 No one moved.

 The ice storm raged.
-Moments later, the light changed and we crossed the street with our propriety intact.
+Moments later, the light changed and we crossed the street in an orderly fashion with our propriety intact.